jazarola87/admin-aserradero/home/runner/work/admin-aserradero/admin-aserradero/README.md

 This is a NextJS starter in Firebase Studio.

-This is a final test.
+This is a final test to trigger deployment after enabling all required APIs.